rysson/pdom/ParseDOM/rysson/doc/en/dom.md

 Selector     | Description
 -------------|------------
-{ E1, E2 }   | Alternative, E1 and E2 elements as sublist.
+{ E1, E2 }   | Set, E1 and E2 elements as sublist.
 E1?          | Optional element, None is returned if element is missing.

-Alternative selector returns a sublist and can select many elements inside given parent.
+Set selector returns a sublist and can select many elements inside given parent.
 If some optional element doesn't exists None is returned.

-Optional element is usefull in alternatives.
-You get None insteed of missing element but rest of alternative elements are returned.
+Optional element is usefull in set.
+You get None insteed of missing element but rest of set elements are returned.

 #### Examples